vmware-tanzu/tanzu-dev-portal/content/practices/plus-delta-feedback/index.md

 {{% section %}}

 ## Facilitator Notes & Tips
-If the process took longer than 10-15 minutes a longer, more formal feedback session might be warranted.
+A longer, more formal feedback session might be warranted if the process took longer than 10-15 minutes.

 Start doing this daily, scale down to less frequent as both participants feel comfortable.